Quantum Network of Assets (QNA): A Density-Operator Framework for Market Dependence and Structural Risk Diagnostics: Data and Implementation

+All computations are implemented in Python using \texttt{numpy} and \texttt{pandas}, with eigen-decompositions computed via standard linear algebra routines.
+To ensure numerical stability in entropy calculations, eigenvalues below a small tolerance $\epsilon$ are clipped (e.g.\ $\lambda \leftarrow \max(\lambda,\epsilon)$) before applying $\log(\cdot)$.\footnote{This is a standard numerical safeguard that does not affect results materially because the clipped mass is negligible.}

-The codebase is modular, with separate routines for data handling, amplitude construction, density estimation, and structural metric computation.
-This modular structure enables straightforward extension to other markets, higher frequency data, or alternative feature sets.
+The codebase is modular: data ingestion, feature construction, state estimation, and metric computation are implemented as separate functions.
+This design facilitates extensions to other equity universes, alternative feature sets, different window lengths, or higher-frequency data.